Checkmarx/Kotlin-SCP/src/m1-improper-platform-usage/README.md

 Row: 1 id=2, username=kotlin, password=goat
 ```

-Below you can see this is action
+Below, you can see this in action:

 {%youtube%}U5czs2s8Ifc{%endyoutube%}